 Staving Off Recurrence: 4-Week Intensive Program

-Using Lifestyle Health to Support Better Cancer Outcomes
+Using Lifestyle Management to Improve Cancer Outcomes

 The 4-Week Program is an excellent option for anyone who has heard the words, “You Have Cancer," though it places a special emphasis on staving off recurrence for those who are post-treatment with no evidence of disease (NED).
 Often when conventional treatment ends, the only “plan” that someone is left with is to wait-and-see.
 In contrast, at CCLM, we believe that if you are told you are “NED," it is the most opportune time to get ahead of the curve.
 Recurrent cancer is very often even more difficult to treat.

 Like all CCLM programming, the 4-Week Intensive aims to create a customized lifestyle regimen geared toward optimizing your body’s wellness and making it less hospitable to cancer cell growth.
 It will also seek to deepen your knowledge of how and why lifestyle management can support better cancer outcomes so that you can feel informed and confident with regard to making decisions about your health.
 It is shaped by research published in mainstream journals, which supports the importance of reducing inflammation, strengthening your immune system, and lowering your insulin resistance, among other things, all shown capable of being realized through lifestyle management.

 At CCLM, we strongly believe that everyone should receive a complete approach to cancer care that includes supporting the person “behind” the patient.

 The 4-Week Program spans the realms of six specific areas– emotional wellbeing, social connection, the body’s stress-response system, nutritional intake, physical activity, and positive cognitions.

 Physiologically, the objective of the program is to support you on the road to attaining a more efficient immune system, reduce inflammation, reduce stress, and to facilitate better intestinal absorption of whole food nutrients, among other things.